Đề ôn thi Đề thi vào lớp 10 Trường THPT Chuyên KHXH môn Tiếng Anh - Mã đề KHXH-147

 David: Hmm, we need to __________ soon.

-1. figure it in
+1. find it out

-2. find it out
+2. figure it out

-3. figure it out
+3. figure out it

-4. figure out it
+4. figure it in

 Question 4